 REHAB THERAPIST PATIENT DOCUMENTATION (NOVICE): - Demonstrates proficiency in documentation practices.
 Documents in the appropriate templates and utilizes only approved abbreviations within patient documentation.
 Meets institutional standards for quality and timeliness of documentation.

-DISCHARGE PLANNING (NOVICE): - Demonstrates proficiency in the discharge planning process.
+DISCHARGE PLANNING (FUNDAMENTAL AWARENESS): - Demonstrates proficiency in the discharge planning process.
 Informs patients, family and members of team of the patient's needs based upon the assessment and/or treatment.
 Makes recommendations for continued services, follow-up, or referrals to other services.
 Seeks guidance consistently on the transition and discharge process including transition services and referral resources.
-May anticipate transition and discharge needs of the patient based upon understanding of pathology/diagnosis and relationship to their present functional status.
-Will have completed at least one year of experience with transition and discharge planning.

-SPEECH PATHOLOGY PATIENT & FAMILY EDUCATION (NOVICE): - Demonstrates proficiency in communicating functional impact of assessment findings, treatment interventions, treatment planning diagnosis, and disease process.
+SPEECH PATHOLOGY PATIENT & FAMILY EDUCATION (FUNDAMENTAL AWARENESS): - Demonstrates proficiency in communicating functional impact of assessment findings, treatment interventions, treatment planning diagnosis, and disease process.
 Considers the communication needs/level of understanding of audience and may share appropriate information/literature.
-May supervise, educate and train students from professional programs of speech-language pathology.

 Organizational Impact: Executes job responsibilities with the understanding of how output would affect and impact other areas related to own job area/team with occasional guidance.